uurtech/in-case-of-fire/README.md

 ## ⚠️ Disclaimer

-IT THIS MESS UP ON YOUR CODE OR ANYTHING I WILL NOT GIVE A DAMN ABOUT IT...
+IF THIS MESS UP ON YOUR CODE OR ANYTHING I WILL NOT GIVE A DAMN ABOUT IT...
 THIS IS AN OPENSOURCE FUN SCRIPT NOT YOU BACKUP PLAN!!!!
 **Remember**: In case of fire, git commit, git push, leave building! 🔥🏃‍♂️💨